-On the other hand, malnutrition and its timing determine the impact on baby’s development and risk of adult disease.
-One study examined birth and death records of children born to women pregnant during the Dutch famine of 1944.
-This helped to show the developmental impact within each trimester of pregnancy.
-This study found that malnutrition early in development was associated with heart disease, high blood pressure and obesity later in life as an adult; during the second trimester the developing baby had an increased number of lung problems as an adult; during the third trimester was associated with insulin resistance or diabetes as an adult but could be seen as early as an adolescent.
+Malnutrition and its timing during critical stages of pregnancy can impact a baby’s development and risk of adult chronic disease.
+One example is the famous study that examined birth and death records of children born to women who were pregnant during the Dutch Hunger Winter of 1944-1945.
+This tragedy showed the developmental impacts that occurred within each trimester of pregnancy.
+Researchers found that malnutrition early in the developmental stages was associated with heart disease, high blood pressure and obesity later in life.
+Malnutrition during the second trimester showed an increase in lung problems as an adult, and malnutrition during the third trimester showed an association with insulin resistance or diabetes as an adult - but this effect could be seen as early as adolescence.

-Malnutrition can result from not enough food to eat, or as many Americans experience, too many high-calorie food products that are lacking in nutrients.
-This is referred to as high-calorie malnutrition, which has become more common with rising rates of obesity and type 2 diabetes in women of childbearing age.
-Pregnant women with diabetes expose the developing baby to increased blood sugar before birth, this is problematic for the baby after birth because the they are unable to maintain those high of levels in the “normal” environment leading to an increased risk of glucose (sugar) intolerance and type 2 diabetes in adulthood.
-Nutritional imbalances and maternal obesity increases the risk of preterm birth.
-Infants born prematurely are at higher risk of childhood obesity, childhood and adulthood heart disease, diabetes, and other problems associated with rapid weight gain during infancy and early childhood.
+Malnutrition can result from not having enough food to eat, or as many Americans experience, having too much high-calorie food that lacks nutrients.
+This is referred to as high-calorie malnutrition, which has risen alongside the rates of obesity and type 2 diabetes.
+Because of basic biological processes, a pregnant women with diabetes exposes the developing fetus to increased blood sugar.
+This becomes problematic for the baby after birth because they are unable to maintain the same high blood sugar levels after birth, leading to an increased risk of glucose (sugar) intolerance and adult onset type 2 diabetes.

 Reynolds, R., Osmond, C., Phillips, D., & Godfrey, K. (2010).
 Maternal BMI, parity, and pregnancy weight gain: Influences on offspring adiposity in young adulthood.
 The Journal of Clinical Endocrinology and Metabolism, 95(12), 5365-9